StrangeClone/SSequel/description.md

 Each district is associated to a district-design, composed of various tech-modules:
 - **primary technology**: defines the amount and kind(s) of jobs that the district provides.
 For each type of job available, the district-design is associated to a job-design
 - **housing technology**: tech-module that defines the base housing
-- **support technologies**: up to five technology that provides various bonuses (extra jobs, housing, reduced upkeep, some other bonuses).
+- **support technologies**: up to five technology that provides various bonuses (extra jobs, housing, reduced upkeep, bonuses to planet/empire).

 Primary technology tech-modules can be given only in a single type of districts, housing and support tech-modules may be given to different ones.